LakshBas/LakshBas/README.md

 📊 I specialize in:

-#Power BI & Data Visualization
+->Power BI & Data Visualization

-#SQL & Excel for Data Analysis
+->SQL & Excel for Data Analysis

-#Business & Marketing Analytics
+->Business & Marketing Analytics

 💼 Projects included in this portfolio: